sohumh/sohumh.github.io/_projects/letter_jigsaw.md

 ---
 layout: page
 title: Letter Jigsaw Puzzles
-description: Place letter pieces to form words in each row
+description: Place letter pieces in the grid so each row forms a word
 img: assets/img/jigsaw.png
 importance: 1
 category: puzzles
 ---

-Insert the pieces in the grid so each row forms a word.
+Insert the pieces in the square grid so each row forms a word.
 Pieces should not be rotated, and only the rows must form words—not the columns.
 Drag and drop pieces from the piece area into the grid.

 <html>
 <head>